 6. Find an opportunity for a rain garden.
 Rain gardens use native plants and grasses to capture and absorb rainwater from rooftops and roads.
 These planned gardens help simplify lawn maintenance, control erosion and reduce runoff into streams and storm water systems.

 7. Recycle!
-Visit the New Jersey Department of Natural Resources recycling resources site.
+Visit the New Jersey Department of Environmental Protection Recycling Information site.

 8. Get involved in community activities to clean up waterways and monitor water quality.